akka/akka-grpc/docs/src/main/paradox/maven.md

 ## Proto source directory

-By default the plugin looks for `.proto`-files under `src/main/proto` and `src/main/protobuf`.
+By default the plugin looks for `.proto`-files under `src/main/proto` (and `src/main/protobuf`).
 This can be changed with the `protoPaths` setting, which is a relative path to the project basedir.
-The below configuration overrides the proto path to be only `serc/main/protobuf`:
+The below configuration overrides the proto path to be only `src/main/protobuf`:

 ```xml
 <plugin>